neondatabase/website/content/docs/guides/auth-auth0.md

 User authentication is an essential part of most web applications.
 Modern apps often require features like social login, multi-factor authentication, and secure user data management that complies with privacy regulations.

 [Auth0](https://auth0.com/) is an authentication and authorization platform that provides these features out of the box.
-It offers SDKs for popular web frameworks, making it straightforward to integrate with your application backed by a `Neon Postgres` database.
+It offers SDKs for popular web frameworks, making it straightforward to integrate with your application backed by a Neon Postgres database.

-In this guide, we'll walk through setting up a simple Next.js application using [Neon's](https://neon.tech) serverless Postgres, and add user authentication to it using [Auth0](https://auth0.com/).
+In this guide, we'll walk through setting up a simple Next.js application using Neon Postgres as the database, and add user authentication using [Auth0](https://auth0.com/).
 We will cover how to:

 - Set up a Next.js project with Auth0 for authentication
 - Create a Neon Postgres database and connect it to your application